Hi, I’m Scott.

 For me, it means traveling as many weekends as I can, taking some longer trips into the wilderness, and spending larger chunks of time on the road.
 But it also means making sure I hit the city mountain preserve during the work week, that I visit an occasional museum, and that I keep working towards those bigger travel goals we all have.

 Because why not?
 I’ve had the good fortune to do quite a bit of travel.
-As of this writing, I’ve been to 49 of the 50 states (and am marking off Alaska this summer) and I’ve visited 374 of the 417 national parks around the country.
-I travel and explore every weekend that I can (read: not nearly as often as I’d like).
+As of this writing, I’ve been to 49 of the 50 states and I’ve visited 385 of the 417 national parks around the country.
+I travel and explore every weekend that I can (read: still not nearly as often as I’d like).
 Last year, I pulled off an epic trip, visiting 100 National Parks in 100 Days to celebrate the 100th anniversary of the National Parks System.

 I’m often introduced to others as some sort of authority on travel and outdoor adventures.
 I guess it all depends on your starting point.
 I do travel far more often than most all of my friends.
 But there are countless people that travel much more often and adventure much harder than me.
 I’m not particularly special in any one regard.
 I’m not a digital nomad roaming the world, nor am I living the #vanlife.
 I’m just a guy who appreciates adventures and does what he can to have more of them.